mdhabibi/Neural-Compression-with-Autoencoders/README.md

 </div>
 *By Michela Massi - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=80177333*

 Autoencoders are a type of neural network architecture used for unsupervised learning.
 They are designed to encode input data into a lower-dimensional representation and then reconstruct the original data from this representation.
 This process allows for learning efficient data codings in an automated fashion.
-Autoencoders, particularly complex architectures, are central to this project's strategy for data compression.
-These models are adept at encoding high-dimensional data into a lower-dimensional space, effectively compressing the data while preserving its essential characteristics.
-It's important to note that this form of compression primarily pertains to reducing dimensionality and memory usage, rather than decreasing storage size.

 ### Applications of Autoencoders:
 - **Data Compression:** In the context of data compression, autoencoders excel at representing data in a more compact form, which helps in reducing memory usage without significantly compromising the data's integrity.